 4) Check References

-Your job as a real estate developer will require you to check a lot of references, and the references for your general contractor are incredibly important.
+Your job as a real estate developer will require you to check a lot of references, and the references for your multi-family general contractor are incredibly important.
 Check-in with past clients to ensure they didn’t have any issues, but also ask the references questions like:

 - What type of development project did you have?